nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

     >**Note** You can run these commands to get the tutorial app instead: `ionic start myIonic2App tutorial --v2` or `ionic start myIonic2App tutorial --v2 --ts`.
 However, the tutorial app currently throws a runtime error when navigating pages.

+4. In the command line, switch to the new directory that Ionic created for the app.

-4. In the command line, type
+5. In the command line, type

     ```
     ionic serve